SebSaenz/Elec-Pot/module 2 transistors/Guia_2_Transistores_de_Potencia.md

 ## Module 2: Power Transistor

+Power transistors offer controlled switching capabilities (both turn-on and turn-off) and operate in the saturation region as switching elements, providing low on-state voltage drops.
+They feature much faster switching speeds compared to thyristors and are widely used in DC-DC and DC-AC converters, typically paired with inverse parallel-connected diodes for bidirectional current flow.

 -Junction field-effect transistors (JFETs)

 -Metal oxide silicon field-effect transistors (MOSFETs)

 -Bipolar junction transistors (BJTs)

+MOSFETs, BJTs, IGBTs can be assumed as ideal switches to explain the power conversion techniques.
+A transistor can be operated as a switch.

 ## Power MOSFET
   ![Imagen 1](Images/1.jpeg)